 For more detailed information regarding individual faculty member research interests and projects, please see UVa Neonatology RESEARCH PROJECTS_2017.

-If you would like the UVA NICU’s participation in a clinical trial, please contact one of our Clinical Research Coordinator below.
+If you would like the UVA NICU’s participation in a clinical trial, please contact our Clinical Research Coordinator below.

 Clinical Research/Clinical Trials Group Coordinator